-The train went around the boating lake and the paddling pool and was run by Jeff Yeoman and his father.
+The train went around the boating lake and paddling pool.
+The train was built by Mr Wilcox and driven by Jeff Yeoman.

 Up to 1980, it was possible to walk right to the end point of the Hamworthy Peninsula.
 It was almost like an extension to the park.
 However, when the Port Expansion took place, the park’s eastern boundary was clearly re-defined by Poole Yacht Club’s new facility.

 During this period, the Boating Lake was removed.
 Although the boats had long gone, the facility was a favourite adventure play area for older children.